BabyCenter: History

-Growth

 In the early years of its operation, BabyCenter offered multiple resources and services for parents, including a website that provided medically reviewed information and guidance to new and expectant parents on such topics as fertility, labor, and childcare; a weekly email for pregnant women tailored to their week of pregnancy (based on their pregnancy due date); and community groups and chat rooms for pregnant couples and parents to discuss pregnancy and child-rearing strategies.

 The site grew quickly, and by early 1999 had 175 employees and an annual revenue of $35 million.
 In April of that year, the two founders sold BabyCenter to another website, eToys.com, for $190 million in stock.
 Twenty-three months later, in 2001, shortly before declaring bankruptcy, eToys sold the site to Johnson & Johnson for $10 million.
 During the eToys ownership, BabyCenter launched its first international E-commerce site in the UK during the spring of 2000.

 Starting in 2005, BabyCenter launched an expansion plan, extending its global network to Australia, Canada and other countries, staffing each outpost with local editors.
 In 2007, BabyCenter debuted a Mandarin-language site in China, initiated operations in India, launched a Spanish language website, and introduced its first mobile site.
 BabyCenter released My Pregnancy Today, its first mobile app, to Apple's App Store in August 2010 and to the Android market in April 2011.
 The app provided daily information, nutrition tips, advice relevant to the user's week of pregnancy, and 3-D animated videos showcasing a baby's development in utero.
 The My Pregnancy app was joined by a My Baby Today app in October 2011.
 In 2015, BabyCenter released Mom Feed, its first mobile app for parents of toddlers and older children (ages 1 to 8).
 Mom Feed offered personalized, stage-based information as well as content from the BabyCenter Community and Blog in a real-time stream.

 In 2016, BabyCenter launched its web-based Baby Names Finder.
 In 2018, Mom Feed was discontinued and BabyCenter replaced that experience with a separate Child Health content area on its website.
-Also in 2018, BabyCenter launched its mobile baby name generator, the Baby Names app, which, like the web-based Baby Names Finder, leverages data from hundreds of thousands of parents that culminates in its annual Baby Names Report.
+Also in 2018, BabyCenter launched its mobile baby name generator, the Baby Names app, which, like the web-based Baby Names Finder, leverages data from hundreds of thousands of parents that culminates in its annual most popular Baby Names Report.

 In 2019, Johnson & Johnson sold Baby Center to Everyday Health Group, a division of New York-based parent company of Ziff Davis, Inc. Neither side disclosed terms of the deal.